asfadmin/asf-jupyter-docs/developer_docs/docs/index.md

 ***Alaska Satellite Facility's OpenSARlab***

-OpenSARlab is a deployable service that creates a scalable Kubernetes cluster in Amazon AWS, running JupyterHub.
+OpenSARlab is a deployable service that creates an autoscaling Kubernetes cluster in Amazon AWS, running JupyterHub.
 Users have access to customizable environments running JupyterLab and authenticated accounts with persistent storage.

 OpenSARlab addresses the following issues common to teaching and developing SAR data science techniques, especially in a collaborative setting: